AlisonDavey/soil_moisture/README.md

 ## Hackathon

-This project is for the ["To Infinity and beyond"](https://www.tinybird.co/events/tinybird-hackathon) Tinybird's first hackathon.
+This project is for Tinybird's first hackathon ["To Infinity and beyond"](https://www.tinybird.co/events/tinybird-hackathon).

 The theme is **space**.
-We use satellite data measuring soil moisture across the globe.
+Satellite data measuring soil moisture across the globe is shown on global maps.

 ## The App

-The satellite data in Tinybird powers the [HEX](https://app.hex.tech/138d7e08-1b21-474f-a78c-baee6d4bfc2a/app/8b9f85a8-3841-4162-9471-ede3ae685576/latest) app showing soil moisture.
+The satellite data stored in Tinybird powers the [HEX](https://app.hex.tech/138d7e08-1b21-474f-a78c-baee6d4bfc2a/app/8b9f85a8-3841-4162-9471-ede3ae685576/latest) app.

+For the selected day you see the results of the morning pass of the satellite, the afternoon pass, the two passes combined and finally a plot of several days data to fill in the blanks.

 ![Data Flow](images/global_5_days.png)